Downeaster (train): Brunswick extension

 Service to Brunswick was originally intended to begin within five years of the Downeasters 2001 launch, but was delayed by lack of funding and other obstacles.
-Ground was broken in October 2008 for the Brunswick Maine Street Station, a retail development that included shops, condominiums, an inn, and office space.
+Ground was broken in October 2008 for Brunswick station, a retail development that included shops, condominiums, an inn, and office space.
 In January 2010, NNEPRA received a $35 million grant from the American Recovery and Reinvestment Act of 2009 for track and signal upgrades for the Portland-Brunswick line.
 Pan Am Railways began work on the line in summer 2010, and on May 14, 2012, the platforms in Brunswick and Freeport were declared complete.
 Service began on November 1, 2012, with two daily services to and from Boston.